Fact Sheet - Access to a deceased person’s health information

 The IPC has published guidelines for organisations in NSW on the use and disclosure of genetic information to a patient’s genetic relatives.

-The HRIP Act does not specify what constitute ‘compassionate reasons’.
+The HRIP Act does not specify what constitutes ‘compassionate reasons’.
 Where information is disclosed for compassionate reasons, there is also nothing in the HRIP Act that requires this information to be in any particular format.

 Although NSW Health’s Privacy Manual for Health Information contains some guidance on compassionate reasons for disclosure, this is guidance only and its intended audience is limited to the NSW public health system.